aomerk/airgeddon_realtek_chipset_fixer/README.md

 Plugins system feature is available from `airgeddon>=10.0`.

+#### What is fixed using this plugin?

+Basically, this fix for the listed Realtek cards the ability to switch mode from monitor to managed and viceversa from airgeddon menus.

+Known problems even using the plugin:

+ - WPS wash scanning
+ - Dos during Evil Twin attacks (while the interface is splitted into two logical interfaces)

+This known problems are not related to airgeddon and can't be fixed on airgeddon's side.
+They are directly related to driver capabilities so for now they can't be fixed.

 #### Contact / Improvements / Extension to other Realtek chipsets

 If you have any other wireless card with a different Realtek chipset which is also messing up with airgeddon, feel free to contact me by [IRC] or on #airgeddon channel at Discord.
 Join clicking on the [Public Invitation link].